parmentelat/nbhosting/fedora/installation.md

 nbh-manage build-core-images
 ```

-This will rebuild docker images `nbhosting/minimal-notebook` and
+This will rebuild images `nbhosting/minimal-notebook` and
 `nbhosting/scipy-notebook` on top of the publically available ones that we pulled in step
 A.